ceolinrenato/mission_control/README.md

 ## Considerations

-The programming challenge specs didn't say anything about probe colisions or probes going out of the land boundaries.
+The programming challenge specs didn't state anything about probe colisions or probes going out of the land boundaries.
 But I've decided to implement these features, so whenever a probe tries to move out of the land limits or to a position another probe is located it will stay still.

 **TO-DO**: at the moment two or more probes can still be initialized in the same coordinates, this should be validated also